GestaltCogTeam/BasicTS/README.md

 ## 7. TODO

+- [ ] : Add detailed documentation and a demo about data preprocessing.
+- [ ] : Add more multivariate time series datasets: Traffic, Electricity, Exchange-Rate, ETTh1, ETTh2, ETTm1, Weather, Solar-Energy.
+- [ ] : Different from the existing traffic datasets (PEMS0X, PEMS-BAY, METR-LA), these datasets have multiple usages in the existing datasets, and the baselines that need to be compared in different contexts are different.
+Therefore, it is necessary to add statistics for all datasets and describe their typical settings case by case.
+- [ ] : Add statistical information of these dataset, and descibe their typical settings.
 - [ ] : Support models like ASTGCN, ASTGNN, which take multi-periodicities data as input.
 - [ ] : Add detailed docs about 4.2, e.g., the usage of gpu.